Data leak: More than 30,000 LPM Property Management clients' personal data available

 "The data is fully protected after our external technical contractor acted to ensure it was safe."

-He would not reveal who the company's technology contractor was, but said according to them there was "no evidence at all to suggest any unauthorised access".
+When first contacted on Thursday morning, Galloway said there was "no evidence at all to suggest any unauthorised access".

+However, several hours later, Galloway confirmed before the fix was applied on June 11, "a couple of tech specialists" were able to view the data.

+"Our advice has been that there has been no unauthorised access since then."

 "We are now moving at pace to satisfy our clients and ourselves that all necessary steps have been taken to ensure this does not happen again."